kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v6.2.008, 9 Dec 2023:
--New feature: New call back to the Ship Configuration menu for another unreleased mod.

-v6.2.007, 4 Dec 2023:
+v6.2.009, 17 Dec 2023:
--Tweak: The Custom Actions/Orders are now listed after the trade orders.
--New features: Ship Configuration menu and Encyclopedia menu callbacks for a new unreleased mod.
+-New feature: Lua files of mods are now loaded when the base-game lua files are loaded. i.e. They don't need a signal from the Mission Director like in previous versions.
+Mods that use the old method still work, so there's no need for the mod author to update their mod.
+This new version allows modifications to lua files that are not in-game specific.
+E.g. customgame.lua.

 Instructions for players
 ========================